ProductHuntTO Anniversary Highlights Toronto’s Coming of Age

 We Canadians Work Hard, but Learn Harder, eh?

-I was lucky enough to be invited to a pre-event dinner the night before, and got to spend time with some accomplished entrepreneurs.
-We talked about startups of course, cool new products, and also the “tech bubble” everyone is worried about.
-Despite having 3 (+1 waiting the wing) unicorns, and over $6B in market cap sitting around the table it was clear (although we apologized for it :), we praise more than criticize.
+I was lucky enough to be invited to a pre-event dinner the night before and got to spend time with some accomplished entrepreneurs.
+We talked about startups, of course, cool new products, and also the “tech bubble” everyone is worried about.
+Despite having 3 (+1 waiting in the wing) unicorns, and over $6B in market cap sitting around the table it was clear (although we apologized for it :), we praise more than criticize.
 As we went through newer products like x.ai, Spotify, or Zeplin, we highlighted and shared what they did well, instead of dwelling on their faults.
 I guess you can say we have no ego when it comes to learning from others.

-I think this is one of the most critical attributes for a successful entrepreneur, and we Canadian’s have it:
+I think this is one of the most critical attributes for a successful entrepreneur, and we Canadian’s have it.

 The Ecosystem Has Arrived

 There are over 2,000 startups in Toronto today (data from angel.co), which ranks us 6th overall for North American cities.
-Not only that, but there more 2nd and 3rd time successful entrepreneurs sticking around to continue to build their next great business.
+Not only that but there more 2nd and 3rd-time successful entrepreneurs sticking around to continue to build their next great business.
 People like Mark Organ (Influitive), Mike Serbinis (League) and Carol Leaman (Axonify) just to name a few.
 And these experienced entrepreneurs are bringing venture from all over the world to Toronto.

 In 2000 Toronto’s tech scene was almost non-existent.
 Today, it’s truly world class.
 Huge turn-out and great companies at #producthuntTO